jamzzy/html-css-cheatsheet/README.md

 ### Introduction

-This website was created to practice the html and css concepts learned in Codecademy with the purpose of creating some sort of cheatsheet for these concepts.
+This website was created to practice the html and css concepts learned in Codecademy with the purpose of creating some sort of cheat sheet for these concepts.

-This cheatsheet contains a basic html template the user can copy and use.
+This cheat sheet contains a basic html template the user can copy and use.
 It is presented to the user in the form of a code snippet from an ide, all built using html and css.

 ### Technologies
 Project is created with: